jmarcosdias/healthy/README.md

 #### Phase 2

-Here are the user stories that make up the second phase of the project.
+Here are the user stories that make up the second phase of the project, mapped to the project goals.

 * USER STORY: Products management - As a Superuser I want to be able to add, update and delete products.
 PROJECT GOAL: Add, update and delete products.
 * USER STORY: Shopping bag - As a Site User I want to be able to add products to the shopping bag.
 PROJECT GOAL: Shopping bag.